 We are conducting a Phase 1 open label, multi-center clinical trial of ALRN-6924 as a monotherapy for the treatment of AML or MDS patients whose cells contain WT p53 and a Phase 1b open label, multi-center clinical trial of ALRN-6924 in combination with Ara-C for the treatment of AML or MDS patients whose cells contain WT p53.
-In determining to evaluate ALRN-6924 in AML/MDS, we considered our preclinical results, published literature regarding the role of p53 in AML and MDS, that AML has recently been reported to respond to single agent therapy with MDM2 inhibitors in clinical trials conducted by third parties, and data from our compassionate use patient.
+In determining to evaluate ALRN-6924 in AML/MDS, we considered our preclinical results, published literature regarding the role of p53 in AML and MDS, that AML has recently been reported to respond to single-agent therapy with MDM2 inhibitors in clinical trials conducted by third parties, and data from our compassionate use patient.

 AML is a cancer of the myeloid line of blood cells, characterized primarily by the rapid growth of abnormal white blood cells that build up in the bone marrow and interfere with the production of normal blood cells.
-We believe that a total of approximately 41,000 new cases of AML are diagnosed each year in the United States, France, Germany, Italy, Spain, the United Kingdom and Japan.
+The American Cancer Society, or ACS, estimates that approximately 21,000 new cases of AML, most of which will be in adults, will be diagnosed in the United States in 2017, and that there will be approximately 10,600 deaths from AML in the United States in 2017.
 Survival is age-dependent and survival rates are extremely poor for the elderly.
 According to the U.S. National Cancer Institute, in the United States, while the five-year relative survival for AML patients age 20 to 49 years is 55%, it is only 6% for patients that are 65 years or older.
 MDS is a group of diverse bone marrow disorders in which the bone marrow does not produce enough healthy blood cells.
 MDS is often referred to as a "bone marrow failure disorder."
-The American Cancer Society, or ACS, estimates that there are 13,000 new MDS cases each year in the United States.
+The ACS estimates that there are 13,000 new MDS cases each year in the United States.
 AML and MDS are often treated similarly in clinical practice because both disorders can originate from the same cell type and have other features in common.
 As a result, it is difficult to distinguish between AML and MDS.
 Irrespective of diagnostic challenges, about one third of MDS patients progress to AML.

 The front-line treatment for patients with AML is typically a combination chemotherapy, such as intensive Ara-C-based induction chemotherapy followed by Ara-C-based consolidation therapy.
 Because Ara-C-based induction chemotherapies have significant toxicities, elderly patients with AML typically do not qualify for those therapies.
-We estimate that only approximately 57% of elderly patients receive front-line treatment for AML and that approximately 20% receive second-line treatment.
-Instead, elderly patients are treated with palliative measures encompassing best supportive care, low-dose Ara-C, or hypomethylating agents such as decitabine (Dacogen) or azacitidine (Vidaza), or they are referred to clinical trials with investigational agents.
+Instead, they are treated with palliative measures encompassing best supportive care, low-dose Ara-C, or hypomethylating agents such as decitabine (Dacogen) or azacitidine (Vidaza), or they are referred to clinical trials with investigational agents.
 Once elderly patients experience disease progression following their initial treatment, they have a very poor expected survival rate and treatment represents a significant medical challenge.
 Many elderly patients go untreated after failure of these treatment options.
 Over the past two decades, many compounds have been evaluated in elderly patients with AML, but due to significant toxicities and/or lack of efficacy, only one new treatment with limited application has been specifically approved for AML.